 If you’re new to freelancing and don’t have any relevant samples to send over, then the best you can do is create some of your own.
 Build a portfolio website, write example blog posts, design your own logos, crunch sample data.

-When you send over a link to your portfolio that shows you can accomplish for yourself, what they’re seeking to have done within their own business, you’ll immediately peak their interest.
-If you’re still looking for the best places to find great freelance gigs and remote jobs, check out the 25 best sites for finding remote work on Skillcrush.
+When you send over a link to your portfolio that shows you can accomplish for yourself, what they're seeking to have done within their own business, you'll immediately peak their interest.
+If you're still looking for the best places to find great freelance gigs and remote jobs, check out my ultimate guide to landing a remote job.

 5. Using a Visually Appealing Structured Layout.